Prior Learning Credit (A/S Level, AP, BMT, CLEP, Credit-by-Exam, IB)

 The University of Maryland provides students with several opportunities to receive undergraduate credit for knowledge and achievements gained through prior learning/competency-based education.
 Students may earn up to one-half of the credits required for their baccalaureate degree through Prior Learning Credit (PLC).
 Usually, this is no more than 60 credits.
 No more than 30 of these credits can be from College Level Examination Program (CLEP).

-The University recognizes the following as PLC:
+The University of Maryland recognizes the following as PLC:

 - Advanced Level/Advanced Subsidiary Level (A-Level/AS-Level)